nestoregon/nestoregon.github.io/sub_pages/bachelor_thesis.md

 - Servo ball following mode.
 In this mode the robot will use the servo to keep the ball in sight.
 ![Servo following Mode](../images/thesis_servo_mode.gif)

+## Gazebo Simulation

+All the actions contemplated above were also developed in Gazebo with the purpose of implementing an accurate representation of the robot where to test code.

 ## GitHub repository
 The project is subdivided into:
 - [Autonomous Robotics Real](https://github.com/nestoregon/alphabot2pi_real).
 Code for the real robot in a live environment.
 - [Autonomous Robotics Simulation](https://github.com/nestoregon/alphabot2pi_simulation).
 Code for the robot simulation and its environment in Gazebo.

 ## Authors
 * **Nestor Morales** - *Control Code and Gazebo Simulation* - [nestoregon](https://github.com/nestoregon)
 * **Manuel Serrano** - *Control Code and Gazebo Simulation*